 City Treasurer / Secretary to the Mayor

-Beverly Combs Maggard is currently in her 22nd year of employment with the City of Hazard.
+Beverly Combs Maggard has worked for the City of Hazard over 25 years.
 In July 1988, Mrs. Maggard was employed as the Tax Administrator, and in 1993, she was appointed City Treasurer.
-For the past sixteen years, she has also served the Executive-Secretary to Mayor William D. Gorman.
+For more than 20 years, she also served as the Executive-Secretary to Mayor William D. Gorman.
 Mrs. Maggard is a life-long resident of Hazard.
 She is a 1966 graduate of Hazard High School and attended Hazard Community College.

-She is married to Rod Maggard, the former police chief of Hazard, who is now Director of the Rural Law Enforcement Technology Center.
-They are active members of Petrey Memorial Baptist Church.
-They have three daughters Lesley Buckner, Brandi Townsley, and Vali Dye and four grandchildren, Ali, Walker, Mitchell and Grayson.
+She was married to Rod Maggard, the former police chief of Hazard, who was Director of the Rural Law Enforcement Technology Center.
+She is an active member of Petrey Memorial Baptist Church with three daughters Lesley Buckner, Brandi Townsley, and Vali Dye and four grandchildren, Ali, Walker, Mitchell, Grayson and Eli.

 Linda Steele has worked in City Hall since August 2008.
 Before becoming City Clerk, she was a substitute teacher for Hazard City Schools and a secretary for Steele's Auto Sales.
 She's a graduate of Pikeville High School and Pikeville College, majoring in General Business.
 She earned a teaching certificate in Middle School Education in English and Social Studies.
 Linda is a member of Smithsboro Baptist Church.
 She and her husband Rick have two children: Ricky Steele and Jaime Steele Coffey; and four grandchildren: Brooklyn Steele, Micah Steele, Lyla Coffey and Davis Webb Coffey.